 Do the numbers tell the whole story?

-Given how exorbitant car prices are in Singapore, common sense tells us that ride-hailing platforms are a more economical option.
+Given how exorbitant car prices are in Singapore, common sense tells us that ride-hailing and car sharing are more economical options.
 And indeed, our casual experiment seems to bear this out.

 However, if you currently own a car, you may feel differently.
 Indeed, for most drivers, the day-to-day costs of driving comes in the form of parking fees, ERP charges and - once every few days - petrol.
 You likely do not feel you are paying very much more driving your car than if you were to hail a ride instead.